Patents pending / source-available

 Production Hardening

 Three-tier smart caching with auto-invalidation on mutating actions.
 Exponential backoff retry with jitter.
 Rate limiting per PID.
 30-second health checks with auto-reconnect.
 1000-entry audit log.
-155+ tests across the full surface.
+20 tests passing across the standalone UAB surface.

 🔍